Kotaimen/awscfncli/README.md

 By default, `cfn-cli` will try to locate `cfn-cli.yml` file in current directory, override this using `-f` option.

+### Stack Selector

-Stack can be selected using full qualified name:
+Individual stack can be selected using full qualified name:

     cfn-cli -s Default.Table2 status

-`Default` is the stage name and `DDB1` is stack name, unix globs is also supported when selecting stacks to operate on:
+Here `Default` is the stage name and `DDB1` is stack name.
+Unix globs is supported when selecting stacks:

     cfn-cli -s Default.Table* status
     cfn-cli -s Def*.Table1 status

-When `.` is missing from `--stack` option, `cfn-cli` will assume stage name `*` is specfied, thus `*` is equivalent to `*.*`, which means all stacks in all stages.
+If `.` is missing from stack selector, `cfn-cli` will assume stage name `*` is specfied, thus `*` is equivalent to `*.*`, which means all stacks in all stages.

+> Be careful when executing `stack delete` command, as default
+> behaviour is delete all stacks.

 ### Supported Commands

-- `sync` - Create a ChangeSet and execute it.
+- `sync` - Create ChangeSet and execute it.
 - `status` - List status of selected stacks.
 - `stack`
     - `deploy` - Deploy new stacks.